fricklerhandwerk/nix/doc/manual/src/command-ref/nix-store/delete.md

 only delete paths that would also be deleted by `nix-store --gc`.
 Thus, `--delete` is a more targeted version of `--gc`.

+# Options

+- `--ignore-liveness`\
-With the option `--ignore-liveness`, reachability from the roots is ignored.
+  Ignore reachability from the garbage-collection roots.
   However, the path still won’t be deleted if there are other paths in the store that refer to it (i.e., depend on it).

 {{#include ./opt-common.md}}